-Canon 1D X Mark II versus Canon T7i
+Canon 1D X Mark II vs T7i

 The Canon EOS-1D X Mark II and the Canon EOS Rebel T7i (labelled Canon 800D in some countries) are two digital cameras that were announced, respectively, in February 2016 and February 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DX Mark II) and an APS-C (T7i) sensor.
-The 1DX Mark II has a resolution of 20 megapixel, whereas the T7i provides 24 MP.
+The 1DX Mark II has a resolution of 20 megapixels, whereas the T7i provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T7i is considerably smaller (51 percent) than the Canon 1D X Mark II.
 Moreover, the T7i is substantially lighter (65 percent) than the 1DX Mark II.
 It is worth mentioning in this context that the 1DX Mark II is splash and dust resistant, while the T7i does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1DX Mark II) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (T7i).
 You can compare the optics available in the Canon EF Lens Catalog.